jlaurellax/data_science_portfolio.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 ```
 <br>
-That code gives us the below plot - which visualises the results!
+That code gives us the below plot - which visualizes the results.

 <br>
 ![alt text](/img/posts/regression-tree-max-depth-plot.png "Decision Tree Max Depth Plot")

 <br>
 In the plot we can see that the *maximum* classification accuracy on the test set is found when applying a *max_depth* value of 7.
-However, we lose very little accuracy back to a value of 4, but this would result in a simpler model, that generalised even better on new data.
-We make the executive decision to re-train our Decision Tree with a maximum depth of 4!
+However, we lose very little accuracy back to a value of 4, but this would result in a simpler model, that generalized even better on new data.
+We make the executive decision to re-train our Decision Tree with a maximum depth of 4.

 <br>
-### Visualise Our Decision Tree <a name="regtree-visualise"></a>
+### Visualize Our Decision Tree <a name="regtree-visualise"></a>

 To see the decisions that have been made in the (re-fitted) tree, we can use the plot_tree functionality that we imported from scikit-learn.
 To do this, we use the below code: